What you must do if you produce or import single-use plastic products

 Registering plastic products

 There is no producers’ organisation for the other types of plastic products.
 This means that you must comply with the EPR yourself.
-You register once with Rijkswaterstaat using the EPR for litter notification form (in Dutch, scroll down to the yellow box for the proper forms).
+You register once with Rijkswaterstaat using the EPR for litter notification form (in Dutch).
 There are separate reporting forms for balloons, wet wipes, and tobacco products with filters or loose filters.

 You pay for cleaning up litter